Find trains to Madrid

 When travelling by train to Madrid, you must have a valid form of government-issued identification along with your train ticket.
 This can be a national ID card, your driving licence, or your passport.
 It is advised to always carry a form of identification while on Madrid trains, as you may be asked to prove your identity by transport authorities, especially if there is an incident.
 It's also worth noting that a photograph of your passport is often not accepted; make sure you are able to show the original.

-If you’re leaving from Barcelona the lowest ticket price is usually about £19, from Valencia it’s about £18, and from Alicante it’s around £12.
+If you’re leaving from Zaragoza the lowest ticket price is usually about £275, from Málaga it’s about £28, and from Barcelona it’s around £57.

 The main station in Madrid Barajas is Madrid Atocha.
 At Madrid Atocha, you can find a number of trains offering service to other major cities.
-Major cities accessible by Madrid Atocha are Barcelona, Alicante, and Valencia.
+Major cities accessible by Madrid Atocha are Málaga, Zaragoza, and Barcelona.

 Renfe, iryo, and SNCF are some of the top choices made by momondo users travelling to Madrid Barajas.

 8.3 mi separate Madrid Atocha station (the city’s most popular train station) from the centre of Madrid Barajas.
 6.0 mi separate Madrid Chamartín station (the second most popular station) from the centre of Madrid Barajas.
-8.4 mi separate Madrid Méndez Álvaro station (the third most popular station) from the centre of Madrid Barajas.
+7.6 mi separate Madrid Recoletos station (the third most popular station) from the centre of Madrid Barajas.

-To get to Madrid Barajas's popular Estado Santiago Bernabéu, Arena - Palacio Vistalegre, or Puerta del Sol from Madrid Atocha, it is 3.2 mi, 3.0 mi, or 1.0 mi, respectively.
+To get to Madrid Barajas's popular Puerta del Sol, Spain Building, or Madrid City Centre from Madrid Atocha, it is 1.0 mi, 1.7 mi, or 1.1 mi, respectively.